 Q. Is it possible to trace heat MLC pipe?

 YES.
 Trace heating can be applied, but must never be stuck to the pipe using any form of solvated adhesive, and also must be thermostatically controlled to prevent temperatures in excess of 55°C. Seek advice from Uponor’s Technical Team

 Q. How can I trace the pipes within a stud wall or under a wooden floor?

-Regulations state that pipes should be traceable when placed within a wall or under a floor void.
-Uponor MLC has a metal layer in its composition, this layer will make the system traceable by using a stud detector piece of equipment.
+NHBC guidance state that pipes should be traceable when placed within a wall or under a floor void.
+Uponor MLC has a metal layer in its composition, this layer will make the system traceable when using a stud detector piece of equipment.

 Q. To make an alteration to my system whilst it is still filled, can I freeze MLC pipe?

 YES.
 Care must be taken when freezing any pipes and should only be done by an experienced engineer.

 Q. How do I pressure test my system once I have installed it?